 The incorporator(s) should sign an Incorporator’s Statement with complete names and addresses of each initial director and store it in the corporate records book.

 This document names the initial director(s) that will serve until the board of directors is elected during the first shareholder’s meeting.
 It should be stored with the rest of your corporate records.

 Step 4: File the Mississippi Articles of Incorporation

 You will need to file the Mississippi Articles of Incorporation to set up a corporation in Mississippi.
-The Articles of Incorporation is the document that officially creates your Mississippi corporation.
 You must create an account and file online with the Mississippi Secretary of State.
 The filing fee is $50.